 - Stars and space

 - Matariki is all about watching the stars and learning about them.
-You can take a trip to the stars with our space explorer!

 - Te Whata Raki

 - Come and discover the new world inside Te Whata Raki.
 Explore our new online world with your guide, Whetu Marama.
 Learn about some traditional stories, told through waiata, pictures and other web resources before trying out the quiz.